predix-ui/predix-ui/_pages/develop/vis/configure-toolbar.md

 }
 ```

-the predefined configurations use the exact same pattern, the following code illustrates how the advancedZoom predefined configuration is defined internally:
+The predefined configurations use the exact same structure.
+The following code illustrates how the `advancedZoom` predefined configuration is coded internally:

 ```json
 'advancedZoom': {